dwjoyce/pythonbook/chapters/First program.rst

     turtle.circle(40)
     turtle.end_fill()

 Type in everything, including the blank lines!
-You can use copy (``Ctrl``-``C``) and paste (``Ctrl``-``V``) to repeat the lines in the middle, if you wish.
+You can use copy (:kbd:`Ctrl-C`) and paste (:kbd:`Ctrl-V`) to repeat the lines in the middle, if you wish.

 Running our program
 -------------------

 Once you have typed it all in, we are ready to run our program.
-To run, press the ``F5`` key (or if you really want to do it the hard way, then click on the ``Run`` menu and select ``Run Module`` menu item).
+To run, press the :kbd:`F5` key (or if you really want to do it the hard way, then click on the :menu:`Run` menu and select :menu:`Run Module` menu item).
 This will bring up a dialog box like this one:

 .. image:: /images/screenshots/idle_save_before_run.png
     :width: 150pt
     :align: center

-Simply agree to this by pressing the Return or Enter key on your keyboard.
-Again, if you like doing things the hard way, then use your mouse to click on the ``OK`` button.
+Simply agree to this by pressing the :kbd:`Return` or :kbd:`Enter` key on your keyboard.
+Again, if you like doing things the hard way, then use your mouse to click on the :button:`OK` button.

 On this, the first time of writing your program, you will need to give it a name.
 If you have already done this, then IDLE should proceed onto attempting to run your program.
-The ``Save As`` dialog is shown, asking you where to save your program and what to call it:
+The :button:`Save As` dialog is shown, asking you where to save your program and what to call it:

 .. image:: /images/screenshots/idle_save_as.png
     :width: 250pt